READ ALOUDS

 Where the Wild Things Are

-This week we will be reading Where the Wild Things Are by Maurice Sendak.
-We will read about Max's adventure in his very own bedroom and engage in an activity all about emotions.
-This week's activity will help students practice using evidence from illustrations to determine information about characters.
-Using six different images of Max from throughout the story, students are to write how they think Max is feeling at different parts of his adventure, and explain how they know.
+Read about Max's adventure in his very own bedroom in Where the Wild Things Are by Maurice Sendak.
+The activity provided will help students practice using evidence from illustrations to determine information about characters.
+Using six different images of Max from throughout the story, students are to write how they think Max is feeling at different parts of his adventure and explain how they know.
 This activity is appropriate for students in kindergarten through fourth grade.

 Download the ActivityPrintable PDF